Second Level Navigation

 How to apply

-To get a copy of your deed poll certificate, you will need to download and complete a birth certificate application form.
+To get a copy of your deed poll certificate, you will need to complete the birth certificate application form and provide proof of your identity.
+This option to choose a deed poll certificate is included at the top of the birth certificate application form.

 Turnaround times vary depending on how you apply.